Pancha Pandavas: History

 The "Pancha Pandavas" of Indian football are the five forwards, who played for the Kolkata club, East Bengal, from 1949 to 1953— Ahmed Khan, Appa Rao, P. Venkatesh, P.B.A.
 Saleh and K. P. Dhanraj.
 The Hindu epic, the Mahabharata, in which the five (Pancha) sons of Kuru King Pandu were called "Pandava" inspired the name.
 They were also nicknamed the VADAS, a collective name formed using their initials.
-Mandipalli Appa Rao (1911-1978), the most senior of them, who was from Madras, joined East Bengal in 1941 and played for 15 consecutive seasons until 1955, the longest of any Pandava.
+Mamidipalli Appa Rao (1911-1978), the most senior of them, who was from Kakianda, joined East Bengal in 1941 and played for 15 consecutive seasons until 1955, the longest of any Pandava.
 Appa Rao was part of the East Bengal squad that won their first-ever Calcutta Football League title in 1942 and the IFA Shield title in 1943.
 P.B.A.
 Saleh, who hailed from Kottayam Kerala, joined the club in 1945, and helped them win their first League and Shield double in his first season.
 Pansanttom Venkatesh joined in 1948, while India national football team members Ahmed Khan and K. P. Dhanraj, who were part of the 1948 Olympics squad, joined East Bengal in 1949; all were from Mysore.
 Together they played for five seasons and earned the nickname "Pancha Pandavas" from East Bengal fans as they established one of the most successful eras for the East Bengal club.

 The Pancha Pandavas were all forwards, playing in the traditional 2-3-5 formation.
 Venkatesh and Saleh were the right and left outside-forwards respectively, Ahmed Khan, who is regarded as one of the greatest-ever players to play for East Bengal, was the left inside-forward while the senior Appa Rao was the right inside-forward and the prolific K. P. Dhanraj was the team's centre-forward.